Festive traditions and food may leave humans with a feeling of satisfaction, however for pets it can have completely the opposite effect.

 Apart from bones being a hazard, your innocent looking leftovers may also contain onion, garlic and chives, which may create stomach irritation in cats.
 Although this is less likely within dogs, they are still susceptible to irritation if enough is consumed.
 Grapes, raisins and chocolate can be toxic to cats and dogs if fed in excess.
 Be careful if feeding Christmas cake not to overdo it.
 Rabbits and human food dont always mix too so only feed carrots and lettuce in moderation.
 Give the rest to Rudolph to reward him for his hard work!

 Mistletoe is very poisonous to cats, dogs, horses and cattle.
-Symptoms of mistletoe toxicity include diarrhea, vomiting in cats and dogs and colic in horses.
+Symptoms of mistletoe toxicity include diarrhoea, vomiting in cats and dogs and colic in horses.
 Holly and Poinsettias can also cause similar effects in cats and dogs.
 All plants grown from a bulb should not be being given to your rabbit.

 Christmas based decorations like tinsel, string or ribbon can cause gut trauma within your pets.
 So take the safe route and keep your decorations well out of reach when youve finished having a play.